-of two, Antoine Pesne, c.
+Antoine Pesne, c.
 1711

-Princess Friederike Sophie Wilhelmine was born on July 3, 1709, the daughter of the soldier king Friedrich Wilhelm I of Prussia and his wife Sophie Dorothea from the House of Hanover.
-She was the oldest of ten brothers and sisters; her brother Crown Prince Friedrich, who was three years younger, received the epithet "the Great" when he in turn became king (Frederick the Great).
+Princess Friederike Sophie Wilhelmine was born on 3 July 1709, the daughter of the soldier king Friedrich Wilhelm I of Prussia and his wife Sophie Dorothea from the House of Hanover.
+She was the oldest of ten brothers and sisters; her brother Crown Prince Friedrich, who was three years younger, received the epithet ‘the Great’ when he in turn became king (Frederick the Great).

+Soon after Wilhelmine's birth, the queen determined that her brother's son, who was the same age as Wilhelmine, was to be her daughter's future husband.
+The House of Hanover was expected to take over the English throne in the near future, and Wilhelmine would thus become Queen of England.
 However, this was not to be.
 For two decades the English court gave no clear signs that it approved of this marriage.
-The marriage question led to considerable tensions between her parents, as the opinion of the king, who was often influenced by self-seeking advisers, usually differed from that of his ambitious wife.
+The marriage question led to considerable tensions between Wilhelmine’s parents, as the opinion of the king, who was often influenced by self-seeking advisers, usually differed from that of his ambitious wife.

-Crown Prince Friedrich von Bayreuth,
+Crown Prince Friedrich von Bayreuth

 Antoine Pesne, c.
 1731

-The palace in which she was now to live had none of the proportions she was in effect used to from Berlin.
-However, she was fortunate in that she loved her husband.
+The palace in which she was now to live had none of the proportions she was used to from Berlin.
+However, she was fortunate in that she shared many artistic and cultural interests with her husband.
 On 30 August 1732 Wilhelmine’s only child, her daughter Elisabeth Friederike Sophie (1732-1789), was born.

-Wilhelmine von Bayreuth,
+Wilhelmine von Bayreuth